 In MP voters say govt performed on roads and traffic

-New Delhi, Apr 27: The Madhya Pradesh Survey 2018 shows that Better Employment Opportunities (61.91%), Higher Price Realization for Farm Products (39.19%), and Better Hospitals/Primary Healthcare Centres (32.69%) are the top three voters' priorities in overall Madhya Pradesh.
+New Delhi, Apr 27: The Madhya Pradesh Survey 2018 shows that Better Employment Opportunities (61.91 per cent), Higher Price Realization for Farm Products (39.19 per cent), and Better Hospitals/Primary Healthcare Centres (32.69 per cent) are the top three voters' priorities in overall Madhya Pradesh.

 The performance of the government on all top three voters' priorities of Better Employment Opportunities (1.94 on a scale of 5), Higher Price Realization for Farm Products (1.81), and Better Hospitals/Primary Healthcare Centres (2.08) was rated as Below Average says a report by the Association for Democratic Reforms.

-In rural Madhya Pradesh, top most voters' priorities were Better Employment Opportunities (59%), Higher Price Realization for Farm Products (56%), and Electricity for Agriculture (40%).
+In rural Madhya Pradesh, top most voters' priorities were Better Employment Opportunities (59 per cent), Higher Price Realization for Farm Products (56 per cent), and Electricity for Agriculture (40 per cent).

 The performance of the government on rural voters' priorities of Better Employment Opportunities (1.96 on a scale of 5), Higher Price Realization for Farm Products (1.81), and Electricity for Agriculture (1.81) was rated as Below Average.